clungu/clungu.github.io/_posts/2018-11-16-Cluj ML Enthusiasts.md

 I'll do a simple transformation on the `HourElapsed` by which most recent ones will have a high number and the more distant ones will fade to 0 enthusiasm.

-Modeling the enthusiasm of people by assuming that the velocity of their reponse is relative to a positive gausian kernel, that defines the `Enthusiasm`
+Modeling the enthusiasm of people by assuming that the velocity of their response is relative to a positive Gaussian kernel, that defines the `Enthusiasm`

 ```python